horia141/jupiter/docs/concepts/inbox-tasks.md

 ![Task states](../assets/concepts-task-states.png)

-You can create a task via regular Notion mechanisms (pressing the various "New" buttons), or Jupiter can create one for you from the recurring tasks templates via `jupiter gen`.
+You can create a task via regular Notion mechanisms (pressing the various "New" buttons), or Jupiter can create one for you from habits, chores, persons, Slack messages, email messages, etc via `jupiter gen`.
 You can remove a task by simply removing the Notion record of it.

 Tasks have an optional _actionable date_.
 Sometimes, it does not make sense to work on a task before a certain date.
 Think paying a bill which will be provided in a week.
 If a task